Overview of this Section

 Innovation & Creativity

-In order to appreciate fully the qualities of the Fishwick house, it is useful to remember that some eighty years ago it was created in a very conservative, British-oriented society.
-Architectural tastes then were almost wholly derived from overseas models or styles and building practices were tightly and bureaucratically controlled.
-Also by then Griffin's earlier Castlecrag houses were already being derided and criticised.
-His fame, and the promise of the Castlecrag estate, had faded.
+In order to value fully the qualities of the Fishwick house, it is useful to remember that some eighty years ago it was created in a very conservative, British-oriented society.
+Architectural design tastes then were almost wholly derived from overseas models or styles and building practices were tightly and bureaucratically controlled.
+Also by 1929 Griffin's earlier Castlecrag houses were already being derided and criticised.
+His earlier fame, and the promise of the Castlecrag estate, had already begun to fade.

 The ceramic tiles in the second bedroom fireplace are thought by some to have a Central American Indian influence.